openPMD/openPMD-standard/EXT_BeamPhysics.md

 - When using the **lattice** coordinate system, the `position` coordinates are **(x, y, s)** or **(x, y, z)** where, nominally, **x** is the "horizontal" component, **y** is the "vertical" coordinate, and **s** or **z** is the lattice longitudinal coordinate.

-Additional File Root Group (path `/`) Attributes
+Additional File Root Group (path `/`) records
 ------------------------------------------------

-The following attributes are defined for the file root group.
+The following records are defined for the file root group.

 - `latticeName`
   - Type: Optional *(string)*